I thought about a Mini-FOX configuration to start small with the NVIDIA FOX Blueprint

 Notification Local warning lights, etc. Slack, Teams, daily report

-Specialized Agent Decomposition Can Wait
+Specialized Agent Separation Can Wait

 Summary

-PC + cloud LLM configuration Low-cost technical validation Low Design to send only anomaly candidates Show flow of starting from 1 camera
+PC + cloud LLM configuration Low-cost technical validation Low Design to send only anomaly candidates Show the flow of starting from 1 camera

-AWS IoT Greengrass configuration PoCs with multi-site deployment in mind Medium Easy to govern on the AWS side Show role division of Greengrass, Bedrock, and SageMaker
+AWS IoT Greengrass configuration PoCs with multi-site deployment in mind Medium Easy to govern on the AWS side Show the role division of Greengrass, Bedrock, and SageMaker

 クラスメソッドが独自に行なったAI診断調査をもとに、企業のAI活用の現在地を調査レポートとしてまとめました。企業規模別の活用度傾向に加え、規模を超えてAI活用を進める企業に共通する取り組みまで、自社の現在地を捉えるためのヒントにぜひ。